sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-events/events.md

 ### Example status-only event from the Sensu API

 Sensu sends events to the backend in `json` format, without the outer-level `spec` wrapper or `type` and `api_version` attributes that are included in the `wrapped-json` format.
-This is the format that events are in when Sensu sends them to handlers:
+This is the format that events are in when Sensu sends them to the observability pipeline for processing:

 {{< code json >}}
 {